oracle/node-oracledb/INSTALL.md

 ## <a name="instrpm"></a> 2.
 Node-oracledb Installation on Linux with Instant Client RPMs

+Questions and issues can be posted as [GitHub Issues](https://github.com/oracle/node-oracledb/issues).

 ### 2.1 Install Node.js

 Download and extract the [Node.js "Linux Binaries"](http://nodejs.org)